Tarney/Spencer Band: 1975–79: Band history

 The third studio album, Run for Your Life, was recorded in the US, and again it was produced by Kershenbaum, which appeared in 1979.
 With airplay on AOR radio, the album reached No. 181 on the Billboard 200.
 Its lead single, "No Time To Lose", rose to No. 84 on the Billboard Hot 100.
 The album cover was manufactured with one of four slightly different sleeves each with the title in: red, green, silver or gold, with a library of paper-back novels as an artwork theme.
 The British version is different, depicting a female's leg, wearing a stiletto shoe, and avoiding an oncoming red car.

 In 1979, after the release of a non-album single "Cathy's Clown", a cover version of The Everly Brothers' 1960 hit, which was produced by Bruce Welch, the band were released from their contract with A&M and discontinued the Tarney-Spencer Band.
 "Cathy's Clown" single received airplay on London's Capital Radio (95.8FM/194 mW) but it missed the national chart.
 It did chart in the Netherlands however.
-Two years after the band broke up, "No Time to Lose", was used in 1981; when MTV was launched, it occasionally aired the track's music video.
-A&M then reissued single, which charted a second time on the Hot 100, reaching No. 74.
+Two years after the band broke up, "No Time to Lose", was resurrected in 1981; when MTV was launched, it occasionally aired the track's music video.
+A&M then reissued the single, which charted a second time on the Hot 100, reaching No. 74.